CorrMatch: Label Propagation via Correlation Matching for Semi-Supervised Semantic Segmentation: Abstract

 \section{Abstract}

-In this paper, we present a simple but performant semi-supervised semantic segmentation approach, termed \MyMthd{}.
-Our goal is to mine more high-quality regions from the unlabeled images to leverage the unlabeled data more efficiently for consistency regularization.
-The key contributions of our \MyMthd{} are two novel and complementary strategies.
-First, we introduce an adaptive threshold updating strategy with a relaxed initialization to expand the high-quality regions.
-Furthermore, we propose to propagate high-confidence predictions through measuring the pairwise similarities between pixels.
-Despite its simplicity, we show that \MyMthd{} achieves great performance on popular semi-supervised semantic segmentation benchmarks.
-Taking the DeepLabV3+ framework with ResNet-101 backbone as our segmentation model, we receive a 76\%+ mIoU score on the Pascal VOC 2012 segmentation benchmark with only 92 annotated images provided.
-We also achieve a consistent improvement over previous semi-supervised semantic segmentation models.
+This paper presents a simple but performant semi-supervised semantic segmentation approach, called \MyMthd{}.
+Previous approaches mostly employ complicated training strategies to leverage unlabeled data but overlook the role of correlation maps in modeling the relationships between pairs of locations.
+We observe that the correlation maps not only enable clustering pixels of the same category easily but also contain good shape information, which previous works have omitted.
+Motivated by these, we aim to improve the use efficiency of unlabeled data by designing two novel label propagation strategies.
+First, we propose to conduct pixel propagation by modeling the pairwise similarities of pixels to spread the high-confidence pixels and dig out more.
+Then, we perform region propagation to enhance the pseudo labels with accurate class-agnostic masks extracted from the correlation maps. \MyMthd{} achieves great performance on popular segmentation benchmarks.
+Taking the DeepLabV3+ with ResNet-101 backbone as our segmentation model, we receive a 76\%+ mIoU score on the Pascal VOC 2012 dataset with only 92 annotated images.
 Code is available at \href{https://github.com/BBBBchan/CorrMatch}{https://github.com/BBBBchan/CorrMatch}.